CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 - **Web categories** - Administrators can allow or deny user access to website categories such as gambling websites, social media websites, and others.
 For more information, see `https://learn.microsoft.com/en-us/azure/firewall/premium-features`

+## Lab Objectives

-This exercise includes the following tasks:
+You will be able to complete the following tasks:

-  - Add firewall diagnostics settings
+- Task 1: Add firewall diagnostics settings
-  - Test IDPS for HTTP traffic
+- Task 2: Test IDPS for HTTP traffic
-  - Web categories testing
+- Task 3: Web categories testing
-  - Implement and Test URL filtering
+- Task 4: Implement and Test URL filtering
-  - IP Groups
+- Task 5: IP Groups
-  - Azure Firewall Policies with Firewall Manager
+- Task 6: Azure Firewall Policies with Firewall Manager

-## **Task 1: Add firewall diagnostics settings**
+## Task 1: Add firewall diagnostics settings

 In this task, you will enable diagnostic settings in Azure Firewall to collect firewall logs.